Email FacebookTwitterMenu burgerClose thin

 Here's what you need to know about annuitization.

 Annuitization converts your annuity investment into a stream of regular payments.
-There are many payout options, which can help you protect yourself and your assets in the event that you live longer than expected.
+There are many payout options, which can help you protect yourself and your assets if you live longer than expected.
+However, annuities aren’t without their drawbacks, so be sure to carefully consider your financial goals and other factors before signing on the dotted line.

 Retirement Tips